Schossi/CityBuilderWeb/_pages/manual/overview.md

 Import if you want to start by adapting this demo.

 * CityBuilderManual
-Holds the samples of the HowTo section of this manual.
+Holds completed samples of the HowTo section of this manual.
-Import only if you are following one of the how tos.
+Import if you're stuck on a how to or exploring.

 * Settings
 The different Unity Settings have to be imported if one of the demos is imported.
 This is primarily because of the Layers used.
 TODO CHECK 2D and Tests